 The block schedule means you divide your day into large pieces or block off time on your schedule.
-Each block has it’s on type of task if that makes sense.
-The purpose is to allow you to focus on one item at a time without trying to switch back and forth between the house, work, and the homeschool!
+Each block has its own type of task if that makes sense.
+The purpose is to allow you to focus on one item at a time without trying to switch back and forth between the house, work, and homeschool!

-After breakfast, the family complete a few chores before settling down to homeschool.
+After breakfast, the family completes a few chores before settling down to homeschool.
 And the little ones have the first homeschool block.